|Newton Farm Ecology Park|

 |Things to look out for:

 In very early spring (February onward) a hedge of blackthorn along the northern edge of the wet meadow bears attractive white blossom on bare branches.
+These are the habitat for eggs and caterpillars of the endangered Brow Hairstreak butterfly.
 Later the small plums called sloes form.
 These are very bitter but are often steeped in gin to flavour the spirit.

 In May the dry meadow is a spectacular sea of white cow parsely blossom.